 How does the bucket company strategy work?

-The best way to demonstrate the benefits of a bucket company strategy is to use an example.
+The best way to demonstrate the benefits of a bucket company strategy is to use an example, particularly focusing on the company tax rate.
 Let’s take a simple $500k profit as a case study.

 If you’ve got a discretionary trust with $500k in profit, this income will need to be allocated to individuals or entities.
 In a scenario without a bucket company, this is what it would look like: